-Hi, it’s Tani from Kamiuma store.
+Hi, it’s Tani from the Kamiuma store.

 Available in “Dark Gold” and,